 - THEN: Assign to a specific teammate Helena

-Keep in mind that when the conversation moves to the new team, all rules in the destination team that have a trigger When conversation moved will attempt to scan for matching conditions, if those rules have the Trigger automated rules option checked off.
+Keep in mind that when the conversation moves to the new workspace, all rules in the destination workspace that have a trigger When conversation moved will attempt to scan for matching conditions, if those rules have the Trigger automated rules option checked.
 If all conditions match, then the actions of those rules will run.
 Multiple rules may run if there are no conflicting actions, so you’ll want to ensure that you define your rules to be specific to your intended conversations.

 Option to stop processing other rules

 If a rule is processed, and you don't want other rules listed below to apply, check the Stop processing other rules box.
 When this option is checked, subsequent rules will be ignored even if they would apply to the conversation.

 The exception to stop processing are delayed rules.
 Rules with Unreplied after or Unassigned after conditions are scheduled by time, and therefore are not taken into consideration as a rule to be stopped.

 Most of the time, rules will work on both archived and open conversations.
 For instance, if you comment on an archived conversation and you have a rule set for When comment... and all the conditions match, then the rule will run.